sanjayg96/customer_churn/README.md

 This project aims to predict customer attrition using their demographic and bank-related data.
 An XGBoost classification model predicts the outcome.

 ## Data
 The data used for this project is the ABC bank's [Customer Churn Dataset](https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset).
 It contains customer data of account holders at ABC Multinational Bank.

-Visit the above link for more information about the dataset.
+A dedicated binary column named "churn" is present in the data which takes the value 1 if a customer as churned and 0 otherwise.
+It is found that there is a **class imbalance problem** and synthetic data oversampling is used to handle this issue.

  ## Modelling
  Various classification models such as Logistic Regression, K-NN, Tree based Bagging and Boosting models were evaluated.
 XGBoost classifier had the best performance and was chosen as the final model.